 An irregular incision is made between the existing anterior hairline and the forehead.
 This technique means hair can grow through the incision to help camouflage the scar.

-You can expect to pay approximately $15,500 including the surgeon’s fee, assistant’s fee, anaesthetist’s fee, hospital stay and garments if necessary.
-Your plastic surgeon and cosmetic surgery consultant will discuss and determine the costs on the day of your consultation.
+Dr Nettle’s surgical fee is approximately $10,000.
+This does not include the assistant fee, anaesthetist fee, hospital stay and garments if necessary.
+Dr Nettle and our cosmetic surgery consultant Michelle will discuss and determine the costs on the day of your consultation.

 There are no Medicare rebates for hairline lowering as it is a cosmetic procedure.